-This course is a basic introduction to the fundamental biomedical issues relevant to autism.
-The major emphasis will be on the contributions that neuroscience has made to our understanding of the brain basis of autism spectrum disorders.
+This course is a basic introduction to the fundamental biomedical issues relevant to autism spectrum disorder (ASD).
+The major emphasis will be on the contributions that neuroscience has made to our understanding of the brain basis of ASD.
 However, biological findings and medical issues that pertain to non-nervous systems will also be considered and discussed.
-In order to facilitate the evaluation and discussion of research findings, the course will also provide an overview of basic human functional neuroanatomy as well as an introduction to the various research modalities being applied in biomedical studies of autism.
+In order to facilitate the evaluation and discussion of research findings, the course will also provide an overview of basic human functional neuroanatomy as well as an introduction to the various research modalities being applied in biomedical studies of ASD.
 The course will cover findings in the major areas of neuroanatomical, neurobehavioral, and neurochemical research, in addition to other non-neurologic medical findings.
-We will then explore the implications of this research for autism treatment and for our understanding of autism research will be presented within a historical context, though cutting-edge research will be reviewed and discussed as well.
+We will then explore the implications of this research for ASD treatment and for our understanding of ASD etiology, from both genetic and environmental perspectives.
+Findings from ASD research will be presented within a historical context, though cutting-edge research will be reviewed and discussed as well.